Ministry of Sanitation and Water Resources

 Following the signing of a supply contract between the Ministry of Sanitation and Water Resources and Aqua Africa, the Ministry of Finance will sign Ghana’s first ‘Green Loan’ agreements to finance this project.
 This momentous occasion marks a partnership to deliver Africa’s first ever Green Loan between the UK and the Government of Ghana through pioneering thinking and leadership in delivering green projects under sustainable financing structures.

 Sustainable financing and sustainable projects are high priorities for both the UK and Ghana governments.
-The UK Government has made public their aspiration to improve the its carbon emissions; and Ghana’s commitment towards combating climate change and its impact has led the Government to take a key policy decision to integrate climate action into Ghana’s national development agenda, i.e. the Co-ordinated Programme of Economic and Social Development Policies (2017- 2022).
+The UK Government has made public their aspiration to improve its carbon emissions; and Ghana’s commitment towards combating climate change and its impact has led the Government to take a key policy decision to integrate climate action into Ghana’s national development agenda, i.e. the Co-ordinated Programme of Economic and Social Development Policies (2017- 2022).
 The framework of which has been drawn from the Paris Agreement and SDG Goal 13, which demand urgent action to combat climate change and its impact.

 Community Water and Sanitation Agency